World Camel Day: Treats Your Camels Will Love!

 - Take your camel for a walk: like dogs, camels love the stimulation that walking offers.
 They like the smells, the visual stimulation & the movement.
 Camels, by nature, are long distance walkers, mainly to forage for food & water.

-From a human perspective Walking your camel is a wonderful bonding experience & trust building exercise as you demonstrate to The Camel that you’re a trusted leader by ‘leading the way’ on your walks.
-Of course only do this if you've taken your camel through the camel connection training in Virtual Camel School or you know you can safely walk your camels.
+From a human perspective walking your camel is a wonderful bonding experience & trust building exercise as you demonstrate to The Camel that you’re a trusted leader by ‘leading the way’ on your walks.
+Of course only do this if you've taken your camel through some camel training - safety first people!

 Pro tip: never take a single camel for a walk on its own, take, preferably, another camel or whatever animal the camel is housed with.
 Camels are herd animals for survival, don’t try to mess with their inbuilt evolution, so Bring a Friend - everything is more fun with friends ;-)

 - TLC: Touch, Love, Comb.

 All camels have a desire to connect with something or someone, whether that be another camel or other species of animal or a human, they have deep emotional intelligence to the point where they can feel feelings.
 So how can you TLC your camels?

 If your camel is trained & handled through connection & trust you’ve set yourself up for long term success, because now your camel loves to be touched and it’s an incredibly bonding experience for human & camel connection.

 Camels prefer long strokes over ‘pats.’
 Try stroking your camel’s long neck and you might find they lay their head down & fully take in the experience.
 Camels (who trust humans) love a good massage too, firmly moving your hands through their wool or hair you’ll find makes them super chill - I do this for my camels every time I un-saddle them, they looooove it!